JVJplus/Budgety/readme.md

 The HTML and CSS code involved in this project were pre-written by Mr. Schmedtmann.

-We Had to write the JS code after watching the videos.
+We had to write the JS code after watching the videos.

 ## Pleaned features
 * add a button to clear all incomes and/or expenses